PaddlePaddle/community/pfcc/call-for-contributions/guide-to-call-for-contribution.md

 # Guide to Call For Contribution

-As an open source project, success of PaddlePaddle is a collective effort by PaddlePaddle community.
-There are various great ideas being discussed in the community, but many of these ideas have not been implemented due to lack of enough visibility, resources or other reasons.
-So we want to encourge the community members to go thourgh the following program, to help PaddlePaddle  make these ideas turn into implementations.
+As an open-source project, the success of PaddlePaddle is a collective effort by the PaddlePaddle community.
+There are various great ideas being discussed in the community, but many of these ideas have not been implemented due to a lack of enough visibility, resources, or other reasons.
+So we want to encourage the community members to go through the following program, to help PaddlePaddle make these ideas turn into implementations.

 ### Draft a project idea

-Anyone who has some thoughts about imporving PaddlePaddle project, and has discussed with several project contributors, please draft a project idea(usually several sentences), into [Project Ideas Section](https://github.com/PaddlePaddle/community/tree/master/pfcc/call-for-contributions#project-ideas).
+Anyone who has some thoughts about improving the PaddlePaddle project, and has discussed it with several project contributors, please draft a project idea(usually several sentences), into [Project Ideas Section](https://github.com/PaddlePaddle/community/tree/master/pfcc/call-for-contributions#project-ideas).

-### Seeking a mentor
+### Seek a mentor

-We will seek a mentor in the community who is interested in mentoring this project idea, they are usually senior engineers in PaddlePaddle community, he/she will commit to provide any kinds of help to turn this project idea into real implementation.
+We will seek a mentor in the community who is interested in mentoring this project idea, they are usually senior engineers in the PaddlePaddle community, and he/she will commit to providing any kind of help to turn this project idea into real implementation.

 ### Build a small team

-Once the project mentor is ready, we will try to spread this project idea in the community, and build a small team with members interested in this project idea, and setup a communication model, usuasly this is a wechat group, with several online meetings.
+Once the project mentor is ready, we will spread this project idea in the community, build a small team with members interested in this project idea, and set up a communication model, usually this is a WeChat group, with several online meetings.

-### Figure out project scope
+### Figure out the project scope

-Project mentor and the team will work together to figure out project scope, goals, and non-goals, possible technical designs, to clarify the project proposal, and this should be documented in [Call for contributions](https://github.com/PaddlePaddle/community/tree/master/pfcc/call-for-contributions) or [RFCs](https://github.com/PaddlePaddle/community/tree/master/rfcs).
+The project mentor and the team will work together to figure out the project scope, goals, non-goals, and possible technical designs, to clarify the project proposal, and this should be documented in [Call for contributions](https://github.com/PaddlePaddle/community/tree/master/pfcc/call-for-contributions) or [RFCs](https://github.com/PaddlePaddle/community/tree/master/rfcs).

 ### Implementing

-Depends on project size, and influence to other PaddlePaddle components, a deisgn review meeting might be needed to further discuss this project with other community members, they are ususally senior engineers, and have respective knowledge background about different aspects of PaddlePaddle.
-Once consensus is made among reviewers, mentor and the team will start implementing this project, any kinds of communication with reviewers and the community is welcomed during implemetation.
+Depending on the project size, and influence on other PaddlePaddle components, a design review meeting might be needed to further discuss this project with other community members, they are usually senior engineers, and have respective knowledge backgrounds about different aspects of PaddlePaddle.
+Once consensus is made among reviewers, the mentor and the team will start implementing this project, and any kind of communication with reviewers and the community is welcomed during implementation.

 ### Land your PR to codebases

-When a PR is ready, Please dont be hesitate on asking other members for review, especially the mentor, and reviewers on abovementioned design review meeting.
+When a PR is ready, Please don't be hesitate on asking other members for review, especially the mentor, and reviewers on the abovementioned design review meeting.

 ### Contribution recognition